mosaicml/streaming/docs/source/getting_started/faqs_and_tips.md

 StreamingDataset is a subclass of PyTorch's IterableDataset, so applying transforms works the exact same way.
 See [here](https://pytorch.org/tutorials/beginner/data_loading_tutorial.html) for an example on how to use transforms with PyTorch.
 Our [CIFAR-10 guide](../how_to_guides/cifar10.ipynb) also has an example of using transforms with StreamingDataset.

 ### I'm seeing loss spikes and divergence on my training runs.
 How do I fix this?
-Loss spikes and divergence issues can, at times, be related to your samples.
+Training loss may suffer from loss spikes or divergence for a variety of reasons.
+Higher quality shuffling and dataset mixing can help mitigate loss variance, divergence, and spikes.
 First, make sure that `shuffle` is set to `True` in your dataset.
-If you're already shuffling, make your shuffle stronger by increasing the dataset's `shuffle_block_size` parameter, or change the `batching_method` parameter to `stratified` to ensure that your model always sees the same proportion of samples from different data sources.
-More information on shuffling can be found [here](../dataset_configuration/shuffling.md#shuffling), and on batching methods [here](../dataset_configuration/mixing_data_sources.md#batching-methods).
+If you're already shuffling, you should make your shuffle strength higher.
+If using a shuffle-block-based shuffling algorithm like [`'py1e'`](../dataset_configuration/shuffling.md#py1e-default), [`'py1br'`](../dataset_configuration/shuffling.md#py1br), or [`'py1b'`](../dataset_configuration/shuffling.md#py1b), increase the `shuffle_block_size` parameter.
+If using an intra-shard shuffle such as [`'py1s'`](../dataset_configuration/shuffling.md#py1s) or [`'py2s'`](../dataset_configuration/shuffling.md#py2s), increase the `num_canonical_nodes` parameter.
+Read more about shuffling [here](../dataset_configuration/shuffling.md).

+Changing how datasets are mixed can also help with training stability.
+Specifically, setting `batching_method` to `stratified` when mixing datasets provides consistent dataset mixing in every batch.
+Read more about dataset mixing [here](../dataset_configuration/mixing_data_sources.md).

 ### When training for multiple epochs, training takes a long time between epochs.
 How can I address this?
 Training is likely taking longer between epochs due to DataLoader workers not persisting.
 Make sure to set `persistent_workers=True` in your DataLoader, which will keep `StreamingDataset` instances alive between epochs.
 More information can be found [here](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader).